cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Lam et al. defines an important first step in establishing a reference base of scenarios with examples.

+Evaluation is not restricted to just visualizations, but also on the processes of data analysis that visualizations support.

 #Sources

 Chen, M., Floridi, L., & Borgo, R. (2014).
 What is visualization really for?.
 In The Philosophy of Information Quality (pp. 75-93).
 Springer International Publishing.